UX audit. Self-service guide & few rad resources to make things rolling

 - What resources to use to introduce improvements?

 Proper UX should address some specific issues.
-This is an opportunity to find out what users are experiencing (mainly on website) and why they are going away.
+That is an opportunity to find out what users are experiencing (mainly on the website) and why they are going away.
 The resolution of these issues will have an impact on their loyalty and their ability to go from potential to active customers.
-You are going to also strengthen your market position over competitors.
+You are also going to strengthen your market position over competitors.
 The more convenient your website is, the more likely the buyer will use it as intended.

 Decide whether you need auditing based on metrics analysis.
 It’s time for UX audit if: